helium/HIP/0072-secure-concentrators.md

 Manufacturer Compliance Committee and pass a hardware audit process similar to the hardware audit process required for Hotspot manufacturers (see HIP-19).

+Responsibility for installation and service:

+- Manufactures can include SCCs in Hotspots, in which case Manufactures are responsible for providing installation and service.
+- Hotspot owners can buy and install SCCs in which case the Hotspot falls under the OEM's warranty.
+- Note: upgrading an existing Hotspot with SCCs may require changes to the Hotspot firmware.
+It is the Hotspot Manufacture's discretion to provide support for SCCs.

+Responsibility for MCC audit

+The hardware audit process for SCCs are exactly the same as the process for Hotspot hardware under HIP 19.

+- MCC audits the SCC design and implementation.
+- Use of SCC in Hotspot design satisfies the HIP 19 requirement for Encrypted/locked-down firmware and Encrypted storage of the miner swarm_key.
+To be clear, Hotspots that use SCC will not be required to have locked-down firmware and will not be required to securely store the swarm_key.
+  (Note swarm_key is not the same as the SCC's Hardware Key).

 ## Onboarding

 Onboarding refers to the action a Manufacture takes to add new Secure Concentrator Hardware Keys to